-Educational Psychology M.A. — Teaching Applications Emphasis
+Educational Psychology M.A. — Teaching Applications Concentration

-April 1 each year.
+Deadline: April 1 each year.
 Applications received after April 1 will be considered for the Summer program start of the following year.

 Applicants must apply to the Graduate School at the University of Northern Colorado before the program area reviews the applicant’s request for admission.
 Failure to submit all required materials will delay the evaluation and screening of your application.

 - Possess a baccalaureate degree from a regionally accredited college or university or a comparable degree from a foreign institution.

 Have a cumulative GPA of 3.00 or better (on a 4.00 scale) for the most recent degree earned or current degree in progress.

 If you are still completing your bachelor's degree at the time you apply, admission will be based on your current cumulative GPA, and you will need to re-submit your official transcript (showing your conferred degree and final GPA) during your first semester.
 If your final GPA fell below 3.00, you will be given additional requirements as defined by the academic program that must be met within one calendar year to remain enrolled at UNC.

 - If you have completed a master's degree, or at least 18 credit hours towards a master's degree, the GPA of your master's work will be used.

 Take the following steps to be considered for admission: